nycmeshnet/docs/content/installs/cpe2/index.md

   *   IP Address: 192.168.1.11
   *   Mask: 255.255.255.0

-1. Turn off your Wi-Fi to allow your browser to connect to the CPE
+1. Turn off your Wi-Fi to allow your browser to connect to the CPE (unless of course you are connecting by wifi)

 1. Go to http://192.168.1.20 and use: ubnt as both user name and password if it's a new device